-(b) The purpose of section 123
+The purpose of section 123 (b)

 The Board's authority to reconsider previous decisions and orders is found in section 123 of the Act.
-The purpose of this section is to promote finality and certainty within the workers' compensation system.
+The purpose of this section is to promote finality and certainty within the workers' compensation system, while still allowing the Board to remedy obvious errors and omissions.